The Seven Stages of the Creative Process.

-The creative process is not linear but for certain purposes we can treat it as if it is, and break it down into seven stages.
+The process is not linear but for certain purposes, we can treat it as if it is, and break it down into seven stages.

-If what we’re creating comes easy to us — family dinner, F-R-E-E-writing, a dollar — we can pass right through the stages without noticing them.
+If what we’re making comes easy to us — family dinner, f-r-e-e-writing, a dollar — we can pass right through some of the stages without noticing them.
 When it’s more challenging — conference catering for 300, a published novel, a million dollars — awareness of the process is highly helpful.

 Awareness of the seven stages also helps us to understand what’s being asked of us at different points of the process.